 The largest source of employment for gaijin (foreigners) in Japan is still teaching English.
-This is mostly because the demand is high for English teachers and you can work minimal hours and receive a very good salary.
+This is mostly because the demand to learn English by the Japanese people is high for English teachers.
+And, you can work minimal hours and receive a very good salary.
 This salary will allow you to live a very good life in Japan.
-While also lso providing you with the opportunity to travel and immerse yourself in to Japan and its way of life.
+While also providing you with the opportunity to travel and immerse yourself in to Japan and its way of life.
+Fancy learning to cook your favourite Japanese foods?
+Perhaps enjoy a traditional Japanese tea ceremony.
+Spend weekends going away on day trips or weekend getaways such as a day trip to Mount Fuji.
+Or go away for a week or two or travel around Japan for a month.
+These are just a few things you will be able to do when you go to Japan to teach English.

 Best time to find a job teaching English in Japan?